apache/jena-site/content/documentation/tdb2/tdb2_migration.md

 Title: TDB2 - Migration from TDB1

+### Migrating Data

+TDB2 is not compatible with TDB1.
+Data must be reloaded from RDF again.

+### Migrating Code

 Simple migration of code is to use `TDB2Factory` in place of TDBFactory to create datasets. `DatasetGraph` objects are now created via `DatabaseMgr`.

 Beware that many classes have the same name in TDB1 and TDB2 but are in different packages.
-The API package for TDB2 is `org.apache.jena.tdb2`.
+The base package name for TDB2 is `org.apache.jena.tdb2`.

 Example code: **`TDB2Factory`**